 Volunteers are always welcome in the classrooms for tutoring, making bulletin boards, listening to students read, chaperoning a field trip, reading to students, making instructional materials, discussing career choices, copying and other duties.
-You may pick up an application in the school office, complete it and attach a "Request for Local Criminal Records Check".
+You may pick up an application in the school office, complete it and contact the district office for information to get a Criminal Records Check completed.